choderalab/fluorescence-assay-manuscript/SI/critical_aggregation_conc/README.md

 * The same idea applies to the fluorescence scripts.
 (Sorry, I don't know how to code so they're not written as well as they could be).

-* Raw png's generated from the scripts are uploaded here.
+* Raw pdf's generated from the scripts are uploaded here.

 The powerpoint file is the figure draft for the paper.